 Get Active to Boost Serotonin Levels

-If you’re feeling depressed, get up, and go outside.
-You might be low in things like Vitamin D, and getting some sun will help you feel more vibrant and cheerful.
-If you’re up for it, get some exercise to get your endorphins going and boost the level of serotonin in your brain.
+If you’re feeling depressed, get up and go outside.
+You might be low in Vitamin D, and getting sun will help you feel more vibrant and cheerful.
+If you’re up for it, exercise to get your endorphins going and boost the level of serotonin in your brain.

 Make Goals – Set Your Sights Higher

 Making goals, from small goals like how many steps you want to get in a day to more long-term career goals, can keep you focused on progress and moving forward.
-You can track all of the positives that are happening in your life instead of dwelling on anything someone said or did that can send you into a funk.
+You can track all the positives in your life instead of dwelling on anything someone said or did that can send you into a funk.

 Eat the Right Foods

 Eating a healthy diet can help you stay balanced and maintain the right energy.
-This may seem small, but eating healthy foods full of vitamin C and other essential minerals will make a big difference.
+This may seem small, but eating nutritious foods containing vitamin C and other essential minerals will make a big difference.
 Too many folks feel down and turn to food for comfort.
-That ice cream tastes good at the moment, but then you’ll feel bad for eating it, and you could be worse off than before.
+That ice cream tastes good, but then you’ll feel bad for eating it, and you could be worse off than before.
 Eat foods that promote positive body image and energy.

 Explore Peptides & Depression

-Semax is a synthetic peptide that is valued for its neurogenic properties.
-In research conducted on mice, Semax showed that it increased levels of BDNF, which helps regulate the function of the brain about depression.
-Semax also produced results faster than many SSRIs.
-There were also minimal side effects.
-These results are promising and point to the potential use for Semax in the future.
+Semax is a synthetic peptide valued for its neurogenic properties.
+In research conducted on mice, Semax showed that it increased levels of BDNF, which helps regulate the function of the brain regarding depression.
+Semax also produced results faster than many SSRIs and had minimal side effects.
+These promising results point to the potential use of Semax in the future.

 Ask for Help